iamishu2908/Pizza-delivery-API/README.md

 # Pizza-delivery-API
-An API developed for a Pizza delivery application.
+An API developed for a Pizza delivery application to learn basic CRUD operations.